fibo/fibo.github.io/_posts/2023-03-23-my-workflow.md

 You can use any tool that implement the *Getting things Done* method board.
 For example Jyra, GitHub projects or Trello.

-This is an example on Trello that implements the board described below: https://trello.com/b/DuYFIYag
+See [this is an example on Trello](https://trello.com/b/DuYFIYag): it implements the board described below.

 ### Metadata column